Anna Faris Embarrassed By ‘Scary Movie’ Past, Why She And Chris Pratt Went Off Script Filming ‘Mom’

 “I got this really sh*tty job.
 This horror movie Lovers Lane.
 Oh god.
 I get gutted.
 I’m a cheerleader who gets gutted!”

-But what certainly doesn’t feel like a “sh*tty job” is Anna Faris’s part on Mom, especially after the news that her husband, Jurassic World star Chris Pratt, agreed to guest star in an episode of the sitcom, according to Entertainment Weekly.
+But what certainly doesn’t feel like a “sh*tty job” is Anna Faris’ part on Mom, especially after the news that her husband, Jurassic World star Chris Pratt, agreed to guest star in an episode of the sitcom, according to Entertainment Weekly.

 Anna Faris and Pratt were married in 2009, and the lovebirds have previously worked together.
 So it wasn’t at all awkward for Faris or the Guardians of the Galaxy actor to stumble across one another on the set.

-Pratt guest starred in one of the most recent episodes of the CBS sitcom’s fourth season, and played Nick, whom Anna Faris’s character sees as her new love interest.
+Pratt guest starred in one of the most recent episodes of the CBS sitcom’s fourth season, and played Nick, whom Anna Faris’ character sees as her new love interest.
 Nick is a nephew of Marjorie (Mimi Kennedy), but this fact doesn’t seem to stop Christy (Faris).
-And according to Time magazine, celebrity couple had so much fun working together that they went off script cutest way possible.
+And according to Time magazine, the celebrity couple had so much fun working together that they went off script in the cutest way possible.
 Chris Pratt recounted the moment when he and his wife let the mood take them during a kissing scene.

 “Normally, when you do a kissing scene, it’s awkward, and when it’s done you say, ‘Are you O.K.?’
 But this was different.
 After they yelled ‘Cut,’ we laughed and just kept on kissing.”